-Entry into the Schengen Area
+Entering the Schengen Area

 Town Hall and Square with fountain in Valencia, Spain

-Entering the "Schengen area" in Europe
+Entering the “Schengen Area” in Europe

 The Schengen agreement regulates the free movement of people within the Schengen area.
 The agreement allows easier travel between the Schengen Member States.
 This means that there are no regular border checks between Schengen States.